Nikon D3400 vs Leica M10

 |Nikon D3500« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3500|

 |Nikon D5300« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5300|

 The M10 is a recent model that features in the current product line-up of Leica.
 In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Leica websites.

 Review summary: Nikon D3400 vs Leica M10

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Leica M10 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D3400: